 Also, we would like to encourage you to choose a heavy pot, as Hoyas grow quite a lot, and they usually become top-heavy.

 If you do have problems finding the right amount of water for your Hoya carnosa, you could also very well go for a self-watering pot.

 If you have alraedy purchased your Wax plant but don’t have the perfect planter yet for this beautiful plant, have a look at our article about the best places to buy planters & plant pots online!

 Repotting your Hoya carnosa often just becomes necessary after a couple of years.
 And even then, you probably don’t need to repot into a bigger pot, as Hoyas feel comfortable in small pots.

 So you might just want to provide your Hoya with fresh new soil once in a while (every 2 years or so) and then “repot” in the same pot.

-The cool thing about propagating Hoya carnosa is that you will only need a few nodes to actually root your stem cuttings.
+The cool thing about propagating Hoya carnosa is that you only need a few nodes to root your stem cuttings.

-The stem cuttings can be propagated both directly into soil or also in water.
+The stem cuttings can be propagated both directly into the soil or also in water.